The evidence problem

 A complete cost view covers software subscriptions, usage charges, model calls, embeddings, vector search, cloud and private infrastructure, data preparation, evaluation, security, legal review, change management, platform support, human oversight, energy, and opportunity cost.
 The AI TCO Framework organises this into seven layers and provides illustrative cost shares for each.

 The cost stack changes the meaning of value.
 A low-cost model is not cheap if it increases review burden or produces unreliable outputs.
 A high-cost model may be justified if it eliminates human rework in a material workflow.
-A SaaS AI add-on at thirty dollars per seat creates real economic exposure when no one tracks whether those seats are actively used.
+A SaaS AI add-on at £25 per seat creates real economic exposure when no one tracks whether those seats are actively used.

 Personal accountability